dotnet/csharplang/proposals/extensions.md

   a member lookup of `I` in underlying type `U` with `K` type arguments produces a match, then `E.I` is evaluated and classified as follows:**
   ...
-- \***(only relevant in phase B) If `E` is a property access, indexer access, variable, or value, the type of which is `T`, where `T` is not a type parameter, and an **extension member lookup** of `I` in `T` with `K` type arguments produces a match, then `E.I` is evaluated and classified as follows:**
+- \***(only relevant in phase B) If `E.I` is not invoked and `E` is a property access, indexer access, variable, or value, the type of which is `T`, where `T` is not a type parameter, and an **extension member lookup** of `I` in `T` with `K` type arguments produces a match, then `E.I` is evaluated and classified as follows:**
   ...
-- Otherwise, an attempt is made to process `E.I` as an extension method invocation.
+- Otherwise, an attempt is made to process `E.I` as an \***extension invocation**.
   If this fails, `E.I` is an invalid member reference, and a binding-time error occurs.

-Note: the path to extension member lookup and extension method invocation from this section is only for empty results from member lookup and extension member lookup.
+Note: the path to extension invocation from this section is only for empty results from member lookup.
-We can also get to extension member lookup and extension method invocation
+We can also get to extension invocation in:
-in:
 1. invocation scenarios where the set of *applicable* candidate methods is empty.
 2. indexer access scenarios where the set of *applicable* candidate indexers is empty.
 3. TODO there may be more scenarios (operator resolution, delegate conversion, natural function types)